metzzo/similaritymodeling/Documentation.md

  * 2 seconds around the winch usage (if exists)
  * 2 seconds of 6 random samples of "background noise", where no notable event happens.

-To avoid overfitting the ratio of positive examples and negative examples was chosen to be not too high.
+To avoid overfitting the ratio of positive examples and negative examples was chosen to be not too unbalanced (to avoid overfitting).
 Additionally, even though we could use a 3 second snippet time, we actively chose to use 2 seconds, to avoid to get a "fuzzy" ground truth.
-Since a jump and winchd event is a rather discrete event and if we considered audio as a jump, which was clearly not a jump we feared that the accuracy might drop.
+Since a jump and winch event is a rather discrete event and if we considered audio as a jump, which was clearly not a jump we feared that the accuracy might drop.

 For each of these samples we calculated the following features:
  * Absolute Short-Time Fourier Transform